maxloopinmok/weekly-report/10 - 2023 Monday October 9 to Sunday October 15.md

 - I read the day's news from The Straits Times:
     - https://eresources.nlb.gov.sg/main/sphnewspapers
 - I watched the day's news on Channel 5.
+- I listened to the past 2 Sundays' sermons from SACC and last Sunday's sermon from Riverlife Church.